Strech/avrora/README.md

 In addition schemas which was not found in the registry will be registered on encoding/decoding time.

+When a schema was resolved by the name in the schema registry, it is possible to cache the schema and assign it to that name, but if someone add a new version of that schema you will never get it fetched again until you either clean the memory storage, or restart your application.

+To boost a performance of the schema resolution by name used a configuration option `names_cache_ttl`.
+It is the milliseconds to keep the resolved name schema cache in the memory.

+:bulb: We can safely cache global id and versioned name resolution results because they will never change.

 ## Start new process manually